Most Famous Logos With a Deer

 Logo SSC

 Shelby Super Cars is a privately owned sports car manufacturer based in the United States.
-Considering that the deer is a powerful and strong beast, developing great speed, its image characterizes cars from the best side.
-Therefore, the developers have made this animal part of the brand’s visual identity.
-The designers who created the logo for SSC used a traditional heraldic shield with a pattern of dark blue and white diamonds as the basis.
-In the middle, it is crossed by an inverted chevron of red and white stripes of different thicknesses.
-At the very top, the Latin phrase “In Veritate Victoria” is written in elegant cursive.
-And below, on the pointed tip of the shield, a tiny deer head with branched antlers is depicted.
-It is painted gold to make it stand out against the blue background.
+Given that the deer is a powerful and strong animal that develops tremendous speed, its image characterizes the cars from the best side.
+Therefore, the developers made this animal part of the visual identity of the brand.
+Designers who created the logo for SSC took as a basis a traditional heraldic shield with a pattern of dark blue and white rhombuses.
+In the center, it is crossed by an inverted chevron of red and white stripes of different thicknesses.
+At the very top is written the elegant cursive Latin phrase “In Veritate Victoria.”
+And below, on the pointed tip of the shield, there is a miniature head of a deer with branched horns.
+It is painted in gold color to stand out against the blue background.
 In this case, it is a symbol of luxury, high status, and good taste.

 Glenfiddich